 You should get the car detailing cloths as they tend to be bigger, thicker and cheaper than the household ones!
 You can buy them in bulk from Amazon.
 I normally buy 20-30 cloths, so I have lots of spares, so I don’t have to do laundry too often!
 I also like getting multiple colors, so I know the blue ones are for the kitchen, the green ones for the bathroom, and so on.

 The Zwipes Microfiber cloths work out to be about 50 cents each!
 Sooo much cheaper than paper towels and much better for the environment!

 6. Furniture Polish for Stainless Steel

 Now I love my multi-surface cleaners, but there is one place that they don’t always do a great job – stainless steel.

-But… oh…. the finger prints!
+But… oh…. the fingerprints!
 This is probably my second “cleaning trigger” after floors!
-I don’t understand how my stainless steel appliances can get some many fingerprints and greasy marks on them in such a short space of time.
+I don’t understand how my stainless steel appliances can get so many fingerprints and greasy marks on them in such a short space of time.

 I’ve tried the fancy stainless steel cleaners and I just haven’t been that impressed.
 They tend to leave a film on the surface or leave streaks and they are really expensive!